adaapp/digital-innovation/year-1/modules/PR1.md

 #### C. Practical and professional skills
 *At the end of the module, learners will be expected to:*
-* C1: Load, edit, compile, test and execute programs in Java
+* C1: Load, edit, compile, test and execute programs in Javascript
 * C2: Develop software that is well structured, well documented and readable.
 * C3: Trace the execution of simple sections of code and determine the outcome for a given input.